Pomeranian Philharmonic: Pomeranian Philharmonic

 In September 1951, Andrzej Szwalbe was appointed director of the Pomeranian Philharmonic Orchestra, which was nationalized in December 1952.
 On January 1, 1953, the orchestra was renamed National Pomeranian Philharmonic.
 By February 1953, there were attempts to have a new philharmonic concert hall constructed.
 Thanks to the efforts of the Social Committee for the Philharmonic Building, the cornerstone laying ceremony of the edifice at 16 Libelta street took place on June 26, 1954.
 The concert hall's construction was completed in the autumn of 1958.
 The new building was spacious, conveniently located, and, most importantly, acoustically sound.
 On November 16, 1958 a gala concert marking the opening of the new building was held, led by Zbigniew Chwedczuk.

-Thanks to Andrzej Szwalbe's work, 1961 witnessed the first musical event on a national scale, the "Ignacy Jan Paderewski International Piano competition" (Międzynarodowy Konkurs Pianistyczny im.
+Thanks to Andrzej Szwalbe's work, 1961 witnessed the first musical event on a national scale, the "Ignacy Jan Paderewski International Piano Competition" (Międzynarodowy Konkurs Pianistyczny im.
 Ignacego Jana Paderewskiego).
 Each year since then, a "Bydgoszcz Music Festival" has been organized.

-The exceptional acoustics of the concert hall has drawn some of the best artists from around the world to Bydgoszcz, inlcuding Witold Małcużyński (1959), Arthur Rubinstein (1960), David Oistrakh (1961), Benjamin Britten (1961), Sviatoslav Richter (1963), Arthur Moreira Lima (1965), Bernard Ringeissen (1965), Ruggiero Ricci (1969), Garrick Ohlsson (1973), Grigori Zhislin (1977), Eugen Indjic, Vadim Brodsky, Stanislav Bunin (1986), Luciano Pavarotti (1964), Halina Czerny-Stefańska, Maurizio Pollini, Wanda Wiłkomirska, Teresa Żylis-Gara, Krystian Zimerman, Konstanty Andrzej Kulka, George Byrd, Shlomo Mintz, Mischa Maisky, Kevin Kenner, Kurt Masur, Kazimierz Kord, Jerzy Maksymiuk, Antoni Wit.
+The exceptional acoustics of the concert hall has drawn some of the best artists from around the world to Bydgoszcz, including Witold Małcużyński (1959), Arthur Rubinstein (1960), David Oistrakh (1961), Benjamin Britten (1961), Sviatoslav Richter (1963), Arthur Moreira Lima (1965), Bernard Ringeissen (1965), Ruggiero Ricci (1969), Garrick Ohlsson (1973), Grigori Zhislin (1977), Eugen Indjic, Vadim Brodsky, Stanislav Bunin (1986), Luciano Pavarotti (1964), Halina Czerny-Stefańska, Maurizio Pollini, Wanda Wiłkomirska, Teresa Żylis-Gara, Krystian Zimerman, Konstanty Andrzej Kulka, George Byrd, Shlomo Mintz, Mischa Maisky, Kevin Kenner, Kurt Masur, Kazimierz Kord, Jerzy Maksymiuk, Antoni Wit.
 Among the conductors, we one can mention: Leopold Stokowski (1960), Aram Khachaturian (1962), Carlo Zecchi (1967), Emil Gilels (1967), Arvīds Jansons.
 The Symphonic Orchestra toured well-known orchestra halls worldwide, in places like New York City, Beijing, Paris, Berlin and Moscow.

 The music ensemble Capella Bydgostiensis was founded at the Philharmonic in 1962.
 The chamber orchestra is best known for its recordings of Polish classical music.
 In 1966, Andrej Szwalbe organized, in cooperation with the Bydgoszcz Scientific Society and the Department of Musicology of the University of Warsaw, the first festival of ancient music "Musica Antiqua Europae Orientalis".
 Recurring every three years, it is now a well-known event in the international musical scene.
 From 1963 to 1967, the Pomeranian Philharmonic hosted the Festival of Polish Music, later revamped into "Bydgoszcz Music Festival".

 As a homage to his major contributions to the development of the Philharmonic and his outstanding cultural role, Andrej Szwalbe was nominated "Honorary Citizen of Bydgoszcz".
-One of his major contributions is the inception of the "music district", surrounding the building of the Philharmonic Music and comprising the Bydgoszcz Music Academy - "Feliks Nowowiejski" and the sculpture gallery of composers and virtuosos.
+One of his major contributions is the inception of the "music district", surrounding the building of the Philharmonic Music and comprising the Feliks Nowowiejski Music Academy and the sculpture gallery of composers and virtuosos.
 In the 1970s, an organ-shaped fountain was constructed in the front square of the Philharmonic.

 Inside, the lobby is decorated with a collection of tapestries.
 Interiors are adorned with a collection of portraits and busts of prominent composers and an exhibition of historic pianos, as well as rich music library.